yuvraj-05828/lab-react-think-with-react-boilerplate/README.md

 - part I - Include react library in your html file
 - part II - Use JSX and babel compiler
-- Part III - Use CREATE REACT APP
+- Part III - CREATE REACT APP

 So let's get started!